Skip to main content

 • music

-The music in the game receives mixed reviews, with some players praising its beauty and integration with the overall experience, while others find it lacking in grandeur and occasionally out of context.
-Overall, it is described as pleasant but not particularly memorable, complementing the game's art and writing effectively.
+The music in the game receives mixed reviews; while some players find it beautiful and well-integrated with the art and writing, others feel it lacks grandeur or context.
+Overall, it is described as pleasant but not particularly memorable, contributing positively to the gaming experience.

-• “The music in this game is so freaking beautiful, but sometimes it's out of context a bit.”
+• “The music in this game is so freaking beautiful, but sometimes it's a bit out of context.”

 • “The art, the music, the writing - everything is on point.”